Cyrix126/namecoin_dart/README.md

 void main() {

-  // prepare script hash to use with request as parameter final scriptHash = nameIdentifierToScriptHash('d/testsw');
+  // prepare script hash to use with request as parameter final String scriptHash = nameIdentifierToScriptHash('d/testsw');
-  // get all the txs including the name. final txs = await client.request('blockchain.scripthash.get_history', [scriptHash]);
+  // get all the txids including the name using 'blockchain.scripthash.get_history' method with the scriptHash as parameter final Iterable<Map<String, dynamic>> txIds = await client.scriptHashGetHistory([scriptHash]);

-  // TODO: filter txs to get latest operation on the name tx = latest_name(txs);
-  // assume transaction.txData returns a raw Namecoin transaction including a name_update operation, and .height returns the block height of the transaction. final String txData = tx.Data;
+  // keep only the most up to date (highest height), it will be the latest. final Map<String, dynamic> txId = txIds.last;
+  // get the hash of the txid
+  final String txHash = txId["tx_hash"];
-  final int height = tx.height;
+  final int height = txId.["height"];
+  // fetch the tx details using 'blockchain.transaction.get' method and txHash as parameter. final Map<String, dynamic> txData = await client.getTransaction(txHash);
   // instance of OpNameData constructed from the transaction. final nameData = opNameData.fromTx(txData, height);
   // We can get any related values.